Dominik Chong-Qui

 Dominik Chong-Qui (born December 27, 2007) is an American professional soccer player who plays as a left-back for Major League Soccer club Atlanta United.

-Career
+Club career

+Atlanta United

 Chong-Qui joined the youth academy of Atlanta United in 2022 and was part of the U-16 team which won the 2023 MLS NEXT Cup Championship.
 In 2024 while still in the academy, Chong-Qui played for the club's reserve team, debuting in June.
 He signed a second-team contract in December 2024 that would turn into a first-team, homegrown deal in 2026.
 On March 1, 2025, he signed a short-term agreement with the first-team and made his debut during a 2–0 away loss to Charlotte FC On March 30, he signed another short-term agreement with Atlanta United and collected his first start during a 4–3 home win over New York City FC.
 Chong-Qui signed a full first-team contract with Atlanta United on April 4, 2025.